UPPMAX/HPC-python/docs/index.rst

   **Target group**

-  - The course is for present or presumptive users at UPPMAX, HPC2N, LUNARC, or possibly other clusters in Sweden.
+  - The course is for present or presumptive users at UPPMAX, HPC2N, LUNARC, NSC or possibly other clusters in Sweden.
   - Therefore we apply python solutions on all three clusters, so a broad audience can benefit.
   - We also provide links to the Python/Jupyter documentation at other Swedish HPC centres with personell affiliated to NAISS.

   **Cluster-specific approaches**

    - The course is a cooperation between UPPMAX (Rackham, Snowy, Bianca), HPC2N (Kebnekaise), and LUNARC (Cosmos).
-The main focus will be on UPPMAX's systems, but Kebnekaise and Cosmos will be included as well.
+The main focus will be on UPPMAX's and NSC's systems, but Kebnekaise and Cosmos will be included as well.
 If you already have an account at Kebnekaise or Cosmos, you can use those systems for the hands-ons.
-   - In most cases there is little or no difference between UPPMAX's systems, HPC2N's systems, and LUNARC's systems (and the other HPC systems in Sweden), except naming of modules and such.
+   - In most cases there is little or no difference between UPPMAX's systems, HPC2N's systems, LUNARC's, or NSC's systems (and the other HPC systems in Sweden), except naming of modules and such.
 We will mention (and cover briefly) instances when there are larger differences.

-   - See further below a short introduction to the centre-specific cluster architectures of UPPMAX, HPC2N, and LUNARC.
+   - See further below a short introduction to the centre-specific cluster architectures of UPPMAX, HPC2N, LUNARC, NSC.

 .. admonition:: How is the workshop run?

-   - General sessions with small differences shown for UPPMAX, HPC2N, and LUNARC in tabs
+   - General sessions with small differences shown for UPPMAX, HPC2N, LUNARC, and NSC in tabs
-   - Main focus on the NAISS resources at UPPMAX, but Kebnekaise/Cosmos specifics will be covered
+   - Main focus on the NAISS resources at UPPMAX and NSC, but Kebnekaise/Cosmos specifics will be covered
    - Users who already have accounts/projects at HPC2N (Kebnekaise) or LUNARC (Cosmos) are welcome to thoses systems for the exercises.
-UPPMAX/Rackham will be used for everyone else.
+UPPMAX/Rackham and NSC/Tetralith will be used for everyone else.

 .. prereq::

    - Python at a basic level
-   - user account on either Kebnekaise at HPC2N, Rackham at UPPMAX, or Cosmos at LUNARC
+   - user account on either Kebnekaise at HPC2N, Rackham at UPPMAX, Cosmos at LUNARC, or Tetralith at NSC
    - having a terminal with X-forwarding available and/or ThinLinc app or two-factor authentication for web-login.
    - familiarity with the LINUX command line